aurule/npc/README.md

 User settings are loaded from `~/.config/npc/settings.json`.
 Settings in this file will overwrite the default values.

 Finally, campaign settings are loaded from `.npc/settings.json` within the current directory at runtime.
 Settings here will overwrite the default and user values.

+To open these settings files easily, you can use the `settings` command.

 ## Type-Specific Settings